dendibakh/perf-book/chapters/18-Appendix/Appendix-C.md

 ![Intel Processor Traces encoding](../../img/appendix-D/PT_encoding.jpg){#fig:PT_encoding width=80%}

 At the time of analysis, we bring together the application binary and the collected PT trace.
 A software decoder needs the application binary file to reconstruct the execution flow of the program.
 It starts from the entry point and then uses collected traces as a lookup reference to determine the control flow.

 Figure @fig:PT_decoding shows an example of decoding Intel Processor Traces.
 Suppose that the `PUSH` instruction is an entry point of the application binary file.
 Then `PUSH`, `MOV`, `ADD`, and `CMP` are reconstructed as-is without looking into encoded traces.
 Later, the software decoder encounters a `JE` instruction, which is a conditional branch and for which we need to look up the outcome.
 According to the traces in Figure @fig:PT_decoding, `JE` was taken (`T`), so we skip the next `MOV` instruction and go to the `CALL` instruction.
 Again, `CALL(edx)` is an instruction that changes the control flow, so we look up the destination address in encoded traces, which is `0x407e1d8`.

+![Intel Processor Traces decoding](../../img/appendix-D/PT_decoding.jpg){#fig:PT_decoding width=90%}

 Instructions highlighted in yellow were executed when our program was running.
 Note that this is an *exact* reconstruction of program execution; we did not skip any instructions.
 Later we can map assembly instructions back to the source code by using debug information and have a log of source code that was executed line by line.

-![Intel Processor Traces decoding](../../img/appendix-D/PT_decoding.jpg){#fig:PT_decoding width=90%}

 ## Timing Packets {.unnumbered .unlisted}

 With Intel PT, not only execution flow can be traced but also timing information.
 In addition to saving jump destinations, PT can also emit timing packets.
 Figure @fig:PT_timings provides a visualization of how time packets can be used to restore timestamps for instructions.
-As in the previous example, we first see that `JNZ` was not taken, so we update it and all the instructions above with timestamp 0ns.
+As in the previous example, we first see that `JNZ` was not taken (`NT`), so we update it and all the instructions above with timestamp 0ns.
 Then we see a timing update of 2ns and `JE` being taken, so we update it and all the instructions above `JE` (and below `JNZ`) with timestamp 2ns.
-After that, there is an indirect call, but no timing packet is attached to it, so we do not update timestamps.
+After that, there is an indirect call (`CALL(edx)`), but no timing packet is attached to it, so we do not update timestamps.
 Then we see that 100ns elapsed, and `JB` was not taken, so we update all the instructions above it with the timestamp of 102ns.

 ![Intel Processor Traces timings](../../img/appendix-D/PT_timings.jpg){#fig:PT_timings width=90%}